williain/multitools/doc/guide.rst

     print "Result", val.value

-The above is a simple example of how you can run code in a separate process, using dummy code that wouldn't actually be any quicker to run in parallel.
+The above is a simple example of how you can run code in a separate process, that wouldn't actually be any quicker to run in parallel.
+You'd need to start and join two processes to get any useful parallelism.

 You can also derive your own process from multiprocessing.Process, so you don't need to pass those target and args arguments.
 You'll need to pass